stephan-klein/supersonic/docs/first-mile/first-mile/index.md

 Now, to run your app in a real device, all you have to do is open the AppGyver Scanner you downloaded previously and scan the displayed QR code.
 The Scanner app will then download the required files and start your app.

+In this view, the most interesting bits are at the top and bottom of the screen.
+At the top you see a native navigation bar with a title text.
+At the bottom, there is a tab bar with two tabs, `index` and `settings`.
+Feel free to click the `settings` tab and play around with the buttons and sliders you see there.
 </section>

 <section class="docs-section" id="making-changes">
 ## 2.5 Making Changes

 With your app up and running, we're ready to make some changes.
-Open the `myProject/app/common/views/index.html` file in your editor of choice and change the contents of the file to be:
+Open the `myProject/app/common/views/gettin-started.html` file in your editor of choice and change the contents of the file to be:

 ```html
 <super-navbar>